Missouri’s Money Follows The Person Demonstration Grant

 Welcome to the MO HealthNet Division’s (formerly known as the Division of Medical Services) Money Follows the Person Demonstration Grant information links.

 The Centers for Medicare and Medicaid Services (CMS) awarded a Money Follows the Person (MFP) Demonstration grant to Missouri in January, 2007.
-The demonstration was awarded for the time period of January 1, 2007, and has been renewed through September 30, 2016 with an additional four years to spend any awards.

 The overall goal of MFP is "to support people who have disabilities and those who are aging to move from a nursing facility or habilitation center to a quality community setting that meets their needs and wants."

 The objectives of MFP—My Life, My Way, My Community are:

 - to move people from a facility to the community;